 - Eligibility Questions

-Provided you fulfill the basic requirements of eligibility, the most common reason for an ETSA being denied are due to mistakes made during the application process.
+Provided you fulfil the basic requirements of eligibility, the most common reason for an ESTA being denied is due to mistakes made during the application process.

 Your Passport Details

 This includes your full name, including any middle names, your gender as listed on your passport, and your passport number.